cristianlepore/Self-Sovereign-Identity/definition/Definition.md

 The figure below shows a breakdown of the votes for each property.

 ![Level of importance](survey/LevelOfImportance.png)
+*Figure 6.
+Perceived level of importance for properties.*

 The most and least important properties, as well as their intersection, is presented below.

 ![Important properties](survey/ImportantProperties.png)
+*Figure 7.
+The most and least important properties of both rankings.*

 ### 1.3.6 Final list